 Volunteer in Costa Rica with Plan My Gap Year, an award-winning, international volunteer abroad organisation.
-PMGY provides safe, meaningful, affordable projects overseas with a wide range of volunteer projects in Costa Rica including Childcare and English Teaching opportunities.
+PMGY provides safe, trusted and affordable programmes overseas with a wide range of volunteer projects in Costa Rica including Childcare • English Teaching & Language and Immersion opportunities.

 PMGY provide a sociable structured meaningful experience across need driven community projects in Africa, Asia and South America.
 Each year, we have thousands of volunteers working across a range of our projects from teaching and childcare to wildlife, medical and more.
 Our volunteer reviews are testament to the extensive pre-departure support and legacy our team provides to match the unbelievable in-country experience our volunteers engage in.

 We are transparent and affordable with our fees, committed to long-term sustainable community development, all our local programmes are fully vetted and offer some great travelling and cultural opportunities to ensure that your time with us overseas is the best it can be.